 A trip to Ghana will give you the chance to enjoy a vast array of touristic activities, from museums and busy capitals to paradisiacal beaches, national parks brimming with life and historical forts where you can bear witness to one of the tragic events that have shaken our very concept of humanity – the very beginning of the slave route.

-Atlantic Coast forts and Elmina’s Castle
+Travel to the Atlantic Coast forts and Elmina’s Castle

 Ghana’s Atlantic Coast is lined with old forts built by the various European powers which decided to build a trading outpost in the Gold Coast since the 15th Century.
 The Cape Coast Castle was built for the slave-trade and is one of the most impressive of Ghana’s old forts.
 It was originally built by the Dutch in 1637, later expanded by the Swedes, finally being taken over by the British in 1664 and turned into their colonial headquarters.
 It stayed that way for the next 200 years until they moved the capital to Accra in 1877.